Rommel's asparagus: Normandy invasion

 From February 1944, Allied reconnaissance showed the growing presence of Rommelspargel in landing fields, placed about 75 to 100 ft apart.
 Commander-in-Chief Trafford Leigh-Mallory, in charge of the Allied Expeditionary Air Force that would be conducting air operations during the invasion of Europe, studied the threat and projected glider troops taking as much as 70% casualties from all sources, primarily from the wooden poles.
-On 30 May Leigh-Mallory went to see Eisenhower as he was concerned about the two American airborne divisions faced "futile slaughter" jumping onto Rommel's asparagus with heavy losses; he recommended the western drop be cancelled (but the British drop was less perilous).
+On 30 May Leigh-Mallory went to see Eisenhower as he was concerned about the two American airborne divisions facing "futile slaughter" jumping onto Rommel's asparagus with heavy losses; he recommended the western drop be cancelled (but the British drop was less perilous).
 Eisenhower consulted his airborne commanders and decided Leigh-Mallory was wrong; it would have meant cancelling the attack on Utah Beach.

 However, Allied leaders noticed that German planners appeared to expect airborne landings to be carried out relatively far from the beaches.
 In response, invasion plans concentrated most landings near the beaches where fewer fields were planted with Rommelspargel.

 Most of the Allied contact with Rommelspargel in Normandy was by British airborne forces.
 During Operation Tonga, the British airborne invasion of Normandy, Airspeed Horsa gliders landed among the wooden poles and suffered casualties.
 Some gliders were wrecked near Sainte-Mère-Église where Americans parachutists had also landed.
 Where encountered, British forces blew up the logs with dynamite and cleared landing fields for reinforcements.

 On June 6, 1944, and afterward, most of the American airborne landings in Normandy were flown into areas that were not studded with Rommelspargel.
 Some flights, however, came up hard against the defense.
 Accompanying the 82nd Airborne Division, Tito Moruza landed on D-Day with orders to don civilian clothing and make his way to Paris to seize Gestapo papers.
 His glider hit a wooden pole defense which tore into the three soldiers sitting next to him, mortally wounding them.
 More casualties were inflicted during delivery of glider infantry reinforcements when some 16–18 gliders landed in a field of Rommelspargel and the troops that crawled from the wrecked gliders were immediately targeted by German small arms fire.
 Of 250 troops landing, some 50–60 survived.

 Once Allied troops were on the ground, some German units used the Rommelspargel for defense, by cutting them down and using the logs to reinforce impromptu positions.
 Sturmmann Karl Vasold of the 12th SS Panzer Division Hitlerjugend described how his unit dug in under fire in a tank trench and foxholes on the road from Buron to Villons-les-Buissons, and used cut-down Rommelspargel poles to cover their positions and protect them from enemy fire.